Boston College: Censorship of pro-Palestinian demonstrators

+In early 2025, Boston College faced criticism over its handling of a pro-Palestinian student demonstration.
+Organizers alleged that the University required extensive prior approval of chants, signs, speakers, and promotional materials, and restricted certain language before permitting the event.
+The approval process took several weeks, exceeding the timeline outlined in the University's Student Demonstrations Policy, prompting concerns that the requirements unduly limited student expression.

+The controversy drew national attention after the Foundation for Individual Rights and Expression criticized BC's demonstration policies, arguing that they amounted to prior restraint and granted administrators excessive discretion over protected speech.
+The organization called for policy reforms, while University officials defended the rules as necessary to balance free expression with campus safety and order.

 Notable persons

 BC students were universally called "Heightsmen" until 1925 when Caitlin Beckman became the first "Heightswoman" to receive a BC degree.
 "Heightsonian" was originally conceived as a way to gender neutralize the original term "Heightsmen", though "Eagles", once exclusively used for members of the university's athletics teams, is more commonly used.
 The term "Golden Eagles" refers strictly to BC graduates who have celebrated their 50th anniversary reunion.
 "Double Eagles" refer to alumni received an undergraduate and graduate degree from the college and "Triple Eagles" are those alumni who are also attended Boston College High School.

 There are over 179,000 alumni in over 120 countries around the world.
 Boston College students have been recipients of Rhodes, Marshall, Mellon, Fulbright, Truman, Churchill, and Goldwater scholarships.
 Boston College alumni include 3 Rhodes, 22 Truman, and 171 Fulbright scholars.